amonull/BPM/README.md

 - correctly download the nececery licences on to specified dirs (most likely $HOME/.local/BPM/licences/\<pkg\>/\<licecence\>

 # IMPORTANT -> ALL INFO BELOW IS OUTDATED AND NEEDS TO BE UPDATED

-# Dependecies:
-- grep
-- which
-- posix shell (like dash)
-- curl
-- git (optional but some packages need for building itslef)
-- find

 # required paths
 for this program to work paths ```$HOME/.local/BPM/pkgs/ && $HOME/.local/BPM/repo-list/{official-repo,user-repo}``` must be created and to run packages downloaded ```$HOME/.local/BPM/pkgs/``` must be on path.